 Shrimp and Black Bean Risotto tastes like a Costa Rican dish but uses Italian Arborio rice for its base.
 Coconut milk, shrimp and black beans make a tasty combination.

 It was cold and rainy here yesterday, so I decided to make food similar to what we ate in Costa Rica.
 This risotto was delicious and easy to make, and it really hit the spot!

 Risotto is a creamy rice dish made with Arborio Rice.
 It takes awhile (maybe 40-45 minutes) to make because you let the rice slowly absorb the liquids.
 As the rice cooks and fluffs up, it becomes deliciously creamy.
 Often, risotto is made with chicken or vegetable stock, but I was looking for that Costa Rican flavor this time.
 I love the added depth of coconut milk, so I used it as one of the liquids.

 What You Need

 I used a big, nonstick skillet with two handles to make this Shrimp and Black Bean Risotto.
 I also prefer to use wooden spoons—particularly the the combination spoon and spatula—especially when I’m using the nonstick pans.
-I also used a chef’s knife, cutting board, measuring cups and measuring spoons, similar to these:
+I also used a chef’s knife, cutting board, and measuring cups and measuring spoons.